QuaererePlatform/Flask-arango-orm/README.rst

 Usage
 -----

-This extension for the Flask framework uses :py:mod:`arango_orm` to provide an Object Model to use within the Flask app.
+This extension for the Flask framework uses arango-orm to provide an Object Model to use within the Flask application.

 .. code-block:: python